ideal-lab5/idn-sdk/kitchensink/README.md

 ### Connect with the Polkadot-JS Apps Front-End

 You can interact with your local node using the hosted version of the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944).

+## Benchmarking

+Learn how to run the benchmarks [here](./benchmarking/README.md) against this chain's runtime.